4d/docs/website/translated_docs/es/Debugging/breakpoints.md

 Breakpoints and command catching are very efficient debugging techniques.
 Both have the same effect: they pause the code execution (and display the debugger window if not already displayed) at a desired step.

 You set breakpoints on any line of code where you want the execution to be paused.
-You can associate a condition to the break point.
+Puede asociar una condición al punto de ruptura.

 Catching a command enables you to start tracing the execution of any process as soon as a command is called by that process.